MasterYip/ZoteroDB-Analyzer/README.md

 **⚠️ Important Notes:**

+- **Proxy may affect data access**, better not use proxy for this MCP server.
 - Replace `your_user_id` and `your_api_key` with your actual Zotero credentials
 - Use double backslashes `\\` for Windows paths in JSON configuration
 - Keep your API key secure and consider using environment variables instead of hardcoding